 - Coordinate on-site translation and interpreting services when a claims adjustor needs to visit customers to assess damages or explain the process

-If an in-person visit is not possible because the volume of claims is too large, most translation providers are able to provide remote interpreting services through video conferencing.
+If an in-person visit is not possible because the volume of claims is too large, most LSPs are able to provide remote interpreting services through video conferencing.
 The adjustor simply needs a smartphone or tablet.

 Insurance providers can save time and money by doing some translation work before a disaster hits.
 It’s wise to have important documents like policies and claim instructions on hand in a variety of languages.

-Partner with an LSP ahead of time and give yourself the ability to pre-plan the logistics of language translation and interpretation services.
+Partner with a LSP ahead of time and give yourself the ability to pre-plan the logistics of language translation and interpretation services.
 How many interpreters will be made available to you, and during which hours?
-Will interpreters be available for in-person visits, over the phone or both?
+Will interpreters be available for in-person visits, over-the-phone or both?

 A seasoned and well-respected language provider will walk you through the process so you feel comfortable long before you need the service.
 Then, when a catastrophe does strike, you can focus your efforts on providing people with help when they need it the most.